nishant2965/arduinobstacle-detecting-car/README.md

 # arduinobstacle-detecting-car

-this is for obstacle detecting car in which the car moves in a straight path until an obstacke comes in its way.
+this is for obstacle detecting car in which the car moves in a straight path until an obstacle comes in its way.

 As any obstcle comes in the way the car changes the direction automatically and continue moving.